 My favorite parts of this collection of Beethoven’s letters are those addressed to his friend, Nikolaus Zmeskall, a cellist, and an official of the Hungarian Chancellory.

-Beethoven wrote his last letter to Nikolaus just over a month before he died, and I think that for me reading it has helped to humanize a man I’ve always considered god-like.
+Beethoven wrote his last letter to Nikolaus just over a month before he died, and for me, reading his this letter has helped to humanize the legend.
 In this letter he addresses his illness, that it had officially ended his time as a composer, and the sadness which accompanied.
 However, in the many letters contained in these two volumes, Beethoven’s sense of humor is obvious, and perhaps that was what kept him seemingly in positive spirits until the end.

 My very dear friend!
 A thousand thanks for your sympathy.
 I do not despair.
 But what is most painful to me is the complete cessation of my activities.
 Yet there is no evil which has not something good in it as well.
 May Heaven grant you too an alleviation of your painful condition.
 Perhaps we shall both be restored to health and then we shall meet and see one another again as friendly neighbours.